-This seems to be a paradoxon: The Western tradition of clothing was always about moulding the body for communicating A constructed, extreme image of the body.
-The japanese tradition of apparel tries to hide the body, building a new cubic ONE.
+The Western (European) tradition of clothing intends to shape the body in order to communicate a constructed, extreme image of the body.
+The japanese tradition of apparel tries to hide the body, building a new cubic one.

 Society treats the body (in particular the feminin body) like a sculptor, who forms glyphs out of lifeless material.
 Especially the Fashion industry has become a symbol for this process.
 The body has been modelled, contracted, padded, et cetera ever and anon.